JuniorBecari10/BrainEasy/README.md

 The output file (Compiled).

 > Note: This language, for now, emulates only a part of Brainfuck functions.
 It doesn't emulate yet:
-> Loops
+> Loops,
-> Conditions
+> Conditions,
-> Moving a value from one cell to another
+> Moving a value from one cell to another,
-> And more
+> And more.

 **Maybe I can modify this project later.**